jimhigson/oboe.js/writing/main/3_Background.md

 State of http as a streaming technology
 ---------------------------------------

+Http libraries feeding into the parser.
+In browser, generally single callback when whole message received.

+Client-side web scripting via Javascript is a field which at inception contributed no more than small, frequently gimmicky, dynamic features added to otherwise static webpages.
+Today the scope and power of client side scripting has increased to the extent that the entire interface for large, complex applications is often programmed in this way.
+These applications are not limited to running under traditional web browsers but also include mobile apps and desktop software.

 Dichotamy between streaming and downloading in the browser for downloading data.
 But not for html (progressive rendering) or images (progressive PNGs and progressive JPEGs).